cābaku

 caṅgā

-Grammar: adjective (of kamm), accusative case; masculine, singular.
+Grammar: adjective (of state), accusative case; masculine, singular.

 Etymology: Lahndi - caṅgā; Kashmiri - caṅgo; Apabhransh/Prakrit - caṅg; Sanskrit - caṅg (चङ्ग - wise, beautiful, noble).